brson/the-end-of-unsafety/script.md

 openness to new ideas.

 It's also possible that plain competition could win over Rust.
-In much the same way C, the "worse is better" solution, dominated the market for decades by working in all the right places, some other language may do what Rust does just good enough.
+In much the same way C, a "worse is better" solution, dominated the market for decades by working in all the right places, some other language may do what Rust does just good enough.
 Or a new language might do Rust better than Rust.
-And even with Rust's technical strengths, it may not succeed if it doesn't catch on fast.
-If we go another five years without a killer app written in Rust taking off in a major way, that could be very bad Rust's prospects.

 ## CHCPP